Sunday, July 6, 2025

 Salmon Brook (Granby), Connecticut

-Salmon Brook, which started out as no more than a small cluster of houses and a remote outposts of Simsbury, would later became part of the newly formed Town of Granby.
+Salmon Brook, which started out as no more than a small cluster of houses and a remote outpost of Simsbury, would later become part of the newly formed Town of Granby.
 It was the home of Nathaniel Holcombe I, II and III and is an important place in the history of this family line.
 It is certain that almost every Holcombe in Granby was a descendant of the first Nathaniel and hundreds of them raised families and lived out their lives there.
 Six generations from this writer's direct line lived there, for over 120 years, starting with Nathaniel and ending with Apollas.

 Granby Center (Salmon Brook); from the United States Geological Survey, 1892